salidas-mayor-potencia-arduino-transistor-bjt

 • Cut-off: In this mode, the transistor behaves as if the collector and emitter were disconnected, so we say it is similar to having an open circuit.

 • Saturation: In this mode, the transistor behaves as if the collector and emitter were connected by a low-voltage diode.
-Therefore, we say it is similar to having a short circuit, with a certain voltage drop.
+That’s why we say it is similar to having a short circuit, with a certain voltage drop.

 • Active: In this mode, the current between the collector and emitter is proportional to the base current.

 The active mode is the mode used to amplify signals (for example, to make an audio amplifier).
-In this entry, we will not use this mode.
+We will not use this mode in this post.

 The state in which a BJT transistor operates depends on the current flowing through its base.
 For this reason, it is said that a BJT transistor is a current-controlled device (in contrast, vacuum tubes and FET transistors are voltage-controlled devices).

 There is more than one way to connect the transistor.
-In this entry, we will use the common emitter configuration, as it is the simplest for switching the transistor.
+In this post, we will use the common emitter configuration, as it is the simplest for switching the transistor.

-There are two subfamilies of BJT transistors, PNP and NPN types.
-The difference between them is the type of junctions and semiconductors used in their manufacturing.
+There are two sub-families of BJT transistors, the PNP type and the NPN type.
+The difference between them is the type of junctions and semiconductors used in their manufacture.

 arduino-transistor-bjt-esquema

-Mnemonic rule: You can use the word “Pincha” (which we will abbreviate as “PN”), imagining that the arrow is a needle that either pierces or does not pierce the interior of the transistor.
-If the arrow “Pierces,” it’s PNP.
-If it “Does Not Pierce,” it’s NPN
+Mnemonic rule: You can use the word “Pincha” (which we will abbreviate as “PN”), imagining that the arrow is a needle that pokes or does not poke the inside of the transistor.
+If the arrow “Pokes” it’s PNP.
+If it “Doesn’t Poke” it’s NPN.

 Both types of transistors, PNP and NPN, are similar in terms of construction and operation, but they differ in their application.